This post may contain affiliate links.

 Creamy and full of flavour smoked salmon tray bake

-2. Pour over the egg mixture and bake for 30-40 minutes until golden and firm.
+2. Pour over the egg mixture and bake for 30-40 minutes until golden and firm, as per the recipe below.

 Hint: After you’ve drained the potatoes and broccoli, set aside for a little while to fully drain and cool a little.